You are hereWar Is A Lie

 "A terrific tool for recognizing and resisting war lies before it's too late." — Daniel Ellsberg.

-"David Swanson’s War Is A Lie (Charlottesville, VA, 2010) may be the most comprehensive antiwar statement available in the English language." — Kevin Young, ZNet
+"May be the most comprehensive antiwar statement available in the English language." — Kevin Young, journalist.

 Listen to Thom Hartmann tell a caller he needs to read this book: mp3.